Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - bed down: to lie down somewhere, usually somewhere different from where you usually sleep, in order to go to sleep.
 - grub: to search for something by digging/turning over earth.
 (Second meaning: food.)
 - untrammeled: not limited by rules or any other controlling influence.
+- antic: strange and unusual, esp. in a silly or very energetic way.